quarrying/quarrying-paper-notes/references/object_analysis_text/Text Datasets.md

 ## ICDAR 2015
 ---
-ICDAR2015 contains natural images that are captured by Google Glasses casually, and most of them are severely distorted or blurred.
+> ICDAR2015 contains natural images that are captured by Google Glasses casually, and most of them are severely distorted or blurred.
 There are 1000 training images and 500 testing images, which are annotated with quadrilaterals.

 **References**:
 - ICDAR 2015 competition on robust reading (2015)

 ### ICDAR 2015 Competition Challenge 4: Incidental Scene Text

+## IIIT-HWS
+---
+> IIIT-HWS dataset comprising of nearly 9M synthetic word images rendered out of 750 publicly available handwritten fonts.
+We use 90K unique words as the vocabulary which is picked from a popular open source English dictionary Hunspell.

+-[2016] Generating Synthetic Data for Text Recognition

 ## ICDAR 2017